 - Other related losses.

 One of the most important parts of any personal injury case is calculating the value of your damages.
 There is no way to know how much your claim is worth without understanding the full range of your losses.
-As a part of our investigation into your accident, we collect evidence and documentation of your damages.
+As a part of our investigation your accident, our Pearland injury lawyers collect evidence and documentation of your damages.
 This allows us to present a strong case for full compensation on your behalf.
 Some of the most common evidence we use includes:

 - Hospital bills;

 - Documentation of other medical care costs;

 - Expert testimony about future and ongoing care costs;

 - Receipts for any expenses;